 In 2002, the artist, writer and digital filmmaker Mark Amerika founded the University of Colorado’s TECHNE Lab, one of the first digital arts and humanities labs headquartered in a major research university.
 Amerika, whose artwork has been exhibited internationally at venues such as the Whitney Biennial of American Art, the Denver Art Museum, the Institute of Contemporary Arts in London, the Walker Art Center, and the National Museum of Contemporary Art in Athens, describes the TECHNE Lab as “a space for intermedia collaboration” and “an experimental art incubator that investigates future forms of new media art, everything from Internet art to transmedia narrative, live cinema performance, interactive installations, and virtual art.”
 The Lab draws much of its inspiration from the 20th century avant-garde art and writing scenes and was known in the early 2000s as a hotspot for the evolution of a new art movement referred to as Avant-Pop.
 Since its founding, the Lab has hosted scores of new media artists and theorists and over the years has served as the educational home for a select group of students and faculty affiliates who have since gone on to become important figures in both the contemporary art world and higher arts education.

 Video stills from music video Digital Afterlife, by Mark Amerika, Laura Kim

-For the TECHNE Lab component of the show at Governors Island, the lab will feature a group of recently produced works of music video art featuring the premiere of Amerika’s latest music video, Digital Afterlife, made in collaboration with Laura Kim under the band name MALK, as well as two other music videos, one by Kim titled New Order of Being and another by artist Ryan Wurst titled Skin Crawler.
+For the TECHNE Lab component of the show at Governors Island, the exhibition will feature a group of music video artworks including the premiere of Amerika’s latest music video, Digital Afterlife, made in collaboration with Laura Kim under the band name MALK, as well as two other music videos, one by Kim titled New Order of Being and another by artist Ryan Wurst titled Skin Crawler.
 A stand-alone sound installation by Colorado-based artist and TECHNE Lab faculty affiliate Michael Theodore rounds out the exhibition.

 Media Center DUMBO